serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 ### Allow DynamoDB and Kinesis streams to use GetAtt / ImportValue

 Streams such as Kinesis Streams or DynamoDB Streams are an often used event source in serverless architectures.
-They make it easy to build awesome data pipelining tools and process a huge amount of data in a serverless manner.
+They make it easy to build awesome data pipelining architectures and process a huge amount of data in a serverless manner.

 The Serverless Framework introduced support for the `stream` event a while ago.
-Version 1.9 adds a nice new feature which makes it able to reference stream sources with the help of `GetAtt` or `ImportValue`.
+Version 1.9 adds a nice new feature which makes it possible to reference stream sources with the help of `GetAtt` or `ImportValue`.

 This way you could e.g. define the stream as a CloudFormation resource in the `resources` section and reference it directly in your `serverless.yml` file.

-Here's an example how this would look like:
+Here's an example how this looks like:

 ```yml
 functions: